kurtjallo/kurtjallo/README.md

 ## 🐉 About Me

-I’m a computer science student at **York University** who loves building practical web apps and experimenting with new tools.
+I’m a computer science student at **York University** who's passionate about programming and building programs that solves real-world problems.

 - 🎓 CS Student @ YorkU
-- 💡 Interested in full-stack development, cloud computing, and AI-powered apps
+- 💡 Interested in full-stack development, cloud computing, and machine learning
-- 🛠 Currently polishing my portfolio and building side projects
+- 🛠 Currently polishing working on building user-focused applications that people can benefit from
-- 🌱 Learning more about **Cloud computing**, and **backend APIs**
+- 🌱 Learning more about **Cloud Computing**, **APIs**, and **Authentication**

 ---